netconf-wg/netconf-over-tls13/draft-ietf-netconf-over-tls13.md

 # IANA Considerations

-IANA is requested to add a reference to this document in the "netconf-tls" entry in the "Registered Port Numbers".
+IANA is requested to add a reference to this document in the "netconf-tls" entry in the "Service Name and Transport Protocol Port Number Registry".
 The updated registry entry would appear as follows:

      Service Name:           netconf-tls
      Transport Protocol(s):  TCP